 We can test patients at the time of hospital admission because of the quick turnaround times for our internal lab tests.

+We continue testing at regular intervals throughout a patient's hospital stay.
 This is similar to other standard screening tests that are done to keep patients and staff safe, such as tests to screen for antibiotic-resistant bacteria.